federicoesposito/galaxySLED/README.md

 ## What do you need it for
 We developed a code to estimate the CO emission in AGN-host galaxies.
 The underlying model is described in Esposito et al. (submitted), and it has been tested with the data presented in Esposito et al. 2022.

+#### What you have to input
+To produce the baseline CO SLED you need to feed the code with:
+- The molecular gas mass of your object
+- The optical radius
+- The intrinsic nuclear X-ray luminosity
+- The three Sersic parameters for the FUV flux

+With these input data, the code will produce the expected CO SLED of your object.

+If you already have the luminosity of some CO lines, you can make the baseline model fit the observed data.
+Input the CO luminosities with their errors, it works with upper limits as well.
+The output will be:
+- The best-fit CO SLED, up to CO(30-29)
+- The best-fit CO-to-H$_2$ conversion factor $\alpha_{CO}$
+- The best-fit X-ray attenuation column density $N_H$

 ## Download the code and the data
 - Select the drop-down menu "Code" and click "Download ZIP"
 - Extract it in your favourite location